Updated: Mar 1

 I do, however, love my spa pedicures.
 I probably could use a good teeth cleaning.
 I also get waxed.
 I am convinced, if left to its own devices, my mustache and beard would rival any man’s.
 I’m sure there’s other things I’ve neglected.

 Wouldn’t it be great if there was an automated total body detailing place that would take care of it all in one quick visit?
 For the low price of, say just $19.95, you walk into this box, strip naked, and kind of like a car wash, you get a deep cleaning.
-Cat in the Hat like hands would come out and clean every orifice head to toe, remove all unwanted detritus, polish and shine everything.
+Like the cleaning machine in Cat in the Hat, many hands with long arms would appear and clean every orifice head to toe, remove all unwanted detritus, polish and shine everything.
 You’re welcome to steal this idea; all I want is a free pass for life.

 I am looking forward to seeing others' whole faces again.
 And to showing them that I am smiling when I say something sarcastic.
 Maskless and exposed?
 This is a big adjustment.
 Aside from reinstating my personal care routine, no more hiding my snarky smirks behind multiple layers of cloth.
 The biggest challenge by far is the reality that I'll have to go back to being discrete when I talk to myself out loud in the produce section.